Municipal waste generation

 External data references

-- Municipal waste generation and population, Croatia
+- CSI 016 Municipal waste generation West Balkan region

 - Population statistics (Eurostat)

-- Municipal waste generation and population, Albania
+- Municipal waste generation and treatment, by type of treatment method

 Data sources in latest figures